janaama/AfricanAmericanLit/Documentation/Research_Questions.md

 4. main works published and their reception

-## Some possible research questions:
+## Some possible research questions

 1. What types of trajectories lead to literary recognition among African-American writers?